veereshhalagegowda/platformDocumentation/1.0.0/Components/Advanced/file-upload.md

     ```

 7. Save the changes.
-8. Open the address where the app is running
+8. Open the address where the app is running.
 9. A button with “choose file” as its value should appear.
 10. Click the button, select the file to upload.
 11. Click on the button again to upload.